Hot Lotto fraud scandal: Investigation

 In an interview with Iowa's Division of Criminal Investigation, Johnston (who was listed as Hexham's president) explained that Robert Rhodes and Robert Sonfield of Sugar Land, Texas, with whom Johnston had professional relations, had asked him to assist in anonymously claiming the prize.
 The Daily Beast reported that Rhodes and Sonfield were, according to an anonymous source, in active litigation over a pump and dump scam, and that Rhodes, Sonfield, and Johnston had also had past business relationships.

 In October 2014, investigators released surveillance footage from a Des Moines convenience store which they believed showed the purchaser of the ticket.
 He was later identified as Eddie Raymond Tipton, the director of information security at the Multi-State Lottery Association (MUSL), which organizes the Hot Lotto game.
-As an MUSL employee, it was illegal for Tipton to participate in any lottery game.
+As an MUSL employee, it was illegal under Iowa law for Tipton to participate in any lottery game.
 On January 15, 2015, he was arrested and charged with two counts of fraud for attempting to illegally participate in the lottery, and attempting to use fraudulent means to claim prizes.
 Rhodes, a previous co-worker of Tipton's, was in Des Moines when Tipton purchased the ticket, and the two were in frequent contact by phone.
+Tipton claimed he was visiting family in his hometown of Houston at the time of the suspicious purchase, but witnesses matched the buyer's mannerisms and Texas-accented voice to him.

 Rhodes was arrested on two counts of fraud in March 2015.